zarathustr/hand_eye_data/README.md

 # Usage
 There are 224 images along with the poses from robotic base to the end-effector.
 The users can first obtain the intrinsic paramters of the camera by method from Zhengyou Zhang 2000 and then compute the camera-chessboard transformation by PnP.

+# Miscellaneous
+The distance between two checkerboard squares in row or column is 30mm.

 # Reference
 Wu, J., Sun, Y., Wang, M., Liu*, M. (2019)
          Hand-eye Calibration: 4D Procrustes Analysis Approach.